-Bucovina, one of the most traditional and picturesque regions in Romania, is an excellent place to spend the Easter Holidays.
+Bucovina, one of the most traditional and picturesque regions in Romania, is an excellent place to spend the Easter holidays.

 In this delightfully traditional area, Easter means being near God and celebrating the Resurrection of Christ with Christian traditions.
 Renowned for its beautifully painted monasteries, this quaint corner of Romania will be dressed in holiday garb and it will taste so good that you will find it almost impossible to leave.

-The Holy Week or Saptamana Patimilor (Passion Week) begins with Duminica Floriilor (Sunday of Flowers), when all the people with flowers’ names are celebrated and willow branches are brought to the church in order to be sanctified.
+The Holy Week, or Saptamana Patimilor (Passion Week), begins with Duminica Floriilor (Sunday of Flowers) when all the people with flowers’ names are celebrated and willow branches are brought to the church in order to be sanctified.

 The Great Sunday is celebrated with food, drinks, new clothes, and harmony.
-Most Romanian families spend this holy day together at home or they enjoy a barbecue if the weather is pleasant.
+Most Romanian families spend this holy day together at home or enjoy a barbecue if the weather is pleasant.

 A custom you will always observe in a Romanian house for Easter is knocking the eggs.